 Peer Support Specialist

-Certified Behavioral Health Peer Support Specialist (CBPHSS) encourage, motivate and support patients through sharing their own experiences and assist patients to exercise control over their lives and recovery through mentoring, coaching, and connecting patients with resources.
-CBPHSS ensures that the needs of the patient from a peer perspective are heard and considered in all decision making processes that would affect their treatment.
+Certified Behavioral Health Peer Support Specialist (CBPHSS) encourage, motivate and support clients through sharing their own experiences and assist clients to exercise control over their lives and recovery through mentoring, coaching, and connecting clients with resources.
+CBPHSS ensures that the needs of the client from a peer perspective are heard and considered in all decision-making processes that would affect their treatment.
 Assure adherence to state statutes and rules, CARF standards, and federal regulations including HIPAA and 42 CFR Part 2.
 Positively represents the organization and promotes Rimrock’s Mission to the community.

 Peer Support Specialist